RoaLogic/ahb3lite_memory/DATASHEET.md

 #### HRDATA

 `HRDATA` is the read data bus.
-Its size is determined by `HDATA_SIZE` parameter and is sourced by the APB4 peripheral.
+Its size is determined by `HDATA_SIZE` parameter and is driven by the connected peripheral.

 #### HWRITE